-In April 2013, when the Corporate Responsibility Report 2012 was published, Jürgen Fitschen and Anshu Jain, Co-Chairman of Deutsche Bank's Management Board, commented on the challenges for the financial sector and Deutsche Bank's goal to renew the contract with society and to strengthen the fabric of trust with all of our stakeholders:
+When the Corporate Responsibility Report 2013 was published in March 2014, Jürgen Fitschen and Anshu Jain, Co-Chairman of Deutsche Bank's Management Board, commented on the challenges for the financial sector and Deutsche Bank's goal to renew the contract with society and to strengthen the fabric of trust with all of our stakeholders: